Support Speak Your Mind in Your Country

 There is one campaign coalition in each country, please look at our country list to see if Speak Your Mind is active in your country and see how you can support them.
 Contact us for more information if you are interested in being connected with your local national campaign teams.

 In Sierra Leone, the Speak Your Mind team has travelled far and wide, convening civil society to help push mental health higher up the national agenda.
 They have already seen great progress with the launch of the country’s Mental Health Policy and Strategic Plan.
-The Ministry of Health and Sanitation is also committed to revising the National Mental Health Act (Lunacy Act, 1902) in 2020 and to increased funding for mental health.
+The Ministry of Health and Sanitation is also committed to revising the National Mental Health Act (Lunacy Act, 1902) and to increased funding for mental health.
 Mental health trained nurses are now officially being recognised for their skills, showing increasing government prioritisation of mental health.
 In addition to forging alliances and influencing, campaigners are progressively moving at national level, convening civil society to help them push mental health higher up the government’s agenda.

 In Nigeria, campaigners took to the streets of several major towns and cities in May and October 2019.
 Through their local networks, more than one thousand seven hundred young people came out to march for better mental health including Nigerian pop star Korede Bello and Celebrity influencer Anto Lecky.
 Speak Your Mind campaigner Victor and his organization Mentally Aware Nigeria Initiative (MANI) have been calling for the banning of the dangerous pesticide Sniper which has been implicated in the majority of reported suicides, and with sustained digital campaigning the pesticide has now been banned.
 KENYA - Guiding vital legislation, the team is moving to ensure the UN Convention of Rights for Persons with Disabilities is treated as a key reference point in the reform of the Mental Health Bill.
 Creatively minded as well as policy-focused, the team is connecting with companies like Well Told Story to shape communications for their national campaign.